 A must declare all income received or accrued for services rendered in the annual tax return, that is, A must include the salary income and the tips received from hotel guests.

-It is important to note that A is not relieved of the requirement to declare both sources of income in circumstances where A may ultimately not pay tax (for example, where the taxable income is below the annual threshold).
+A is not relieved of the requirement to declare both sources of income if A may ultimately not pay tax (for example, if the taxable income is below the annual threshold).